davecrump/atv-rptr/README.md

 ./install_rptr.sh
 ```

-The initial build can take up to 30 minutes, however it does not need any user input, so go and make a cup of coffee and keep an eye on the touchscreen.
+The initial build can take up to 15 minutes, however it does not need any user input, so go and make a cup of coffee and keep an eye on the screen.
 When the build is finished the Pi will reboot.

 - If your ISP is Virgin Media and you receive an error after entering the wget line: 'GnuTLS: A TLS fatal alert has been received.', it may be that your ISP is blocking access to GitHub.
 If (only if) you get this error with Virgin Media, paste the following command in, and press return.
 ```sh